AI Use Cases/Logistics

 How does AI optimize programmatic ad bidding for Logistics?

-Revenue Institute's AI engine connects your TMS, ELD networks, and programmatic platforms to optimize bids against actual operational outcomes - driver retention, OTDR performance, shipper contract value - rather than generic engagement metrics.
-The system learns which ad placements and audience segments historically source high-quality carriers and profitable shippers, then automatically adjusts bids in real time across load boards, freight exchanges, and carrier networks to favor those high-fit channels.
-Your marketing team controls strategy and creative; the AI handles granular bid timing, audience refinement, and budget reallocation based on continuous learning from your dispatch data.
+Revenue Institute's system connects your TMS, ELD networks, and programmatic platforms to generate bid recommendations against actual operational outcomes - driver retention, OTDR performance, shipper contract value - rather than generic engagement metrics.
+The system learns which ad placements and audience segments historically source high-quality carriers and profitable shippers, then generates recommendations across load boards, freight exchanges, and carrier networks that your team applies to favor those high-fit channels.
+Your marketing team controls strategy and creative and applies the granular bid timing, audience refinement, and budget reallocation recommendations based on continuous learning from your dispatch data.

 Is our Marketing data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and zero-retention policies for all LLM interactions with your data.
 Your TMS, ELD, and programmatic ad platform data remain encrypted in transit and at rest; we never store raw operational records longer than required for model training and auditing.
-We maintain full FMCSA, HAZMAT, and C-TPAT compliance frameworks in our data handling - your shipper and carrier information is treated with the same rigor as your regulated freight operations.
+Data handling is designed around the regimes your freight operations already answer to - FMCSA recordkeeping, HAZMAT documentation, C-TPAT supply chain security - so your shipper and carrier information is treated with the same rigor as your regulated operations.
 All data flows are logged and auditable for compliance review.

 What is the timeframe to deploy AI programmatic ad bidding?